 The US Department of Energy (DOE) Building Technologies Office (BTO) has selected the 2021 cohort of Innovation in Buildings (IBUILD) Graduate Research Fellows.

-The goal of the IBUILD Fellowship Program is to strengthen the pool of well-trained, diverse graduate student scholars who are equipped for research-intensive careers in fields supporting the larger mission of building energy efficiency.
-IBUILD Fellows will receive financial support to conduct innovative research at their home institution in an area with demonstrated relevance to building energy efficiency.
-The fellowship also provides opportunities for professional development outside the home institution, including mentoring and internships at national laboratories and networking with BTO and other IBUILD Fellows.
+The goal of the IBUILD Fellowship Program is to strengthen the pool of well-trained, diverse graduate student scholars who are equipped for research-intensive careers in fields supporting the larger mission of building decarbonization.
+IBUILD Fellows will receive financial support to conduct innovative research at their home institution in an area with demonstrated relevance to building decarbonization.
+The fellowship also provides opportunities for professional development outside the home institution, including mentoring and networking with BTO and other IBUILD Fellows.

 Meet the 2021 Cohort